Zorawar Singh (Dogra general): Tibet expedition and Death

-As the intense cold, coupled with the rain, snow and lightning continued for weeks upon weeks, many of the soldiers lost their fingers and toes to frostbite.
+Owing to intense cold and fatigue, many of the soldiers lost their fingers and toes to frostbite.
+Mehta Basti Ram writes of men being unable to use weapons effectively due to cold.
 Others starved to death, while some burnt the wooden stock of their muskets to warm themselves.
 The Tibetans and their Chinese allies regrouped and advanced to give battle, bypassing the Dogra fort of Chi-T’ang.
-Zorawar and his men met them at the Battle of To-yo on 12 December 1841—-in the early exchange of fire the Rajput general was wounded in his right shoulder but he grabbed a sword in his left hand.
-The Tibetan horsemen then charged the Dogra position and one of them thrust his lance in Zorawar Singh's chest.